-Fox Davidson are a specialist buy to let mortgage broker.
-Voted as best UK mortgage broker in 2017 and 2018 we provide our clients with expert advice and strategy for financing buy to let properties in the UK.
+Fox Davidson are a specialist buy-to-let mortgage broker.
+Voted best UK mortgage broker in 2017 and 2018, we provide our clients with expert advice and strategy for financing buy to let properties in the UK.
 We secure finance for all types of clients on all types of property.

-A buy to let mortgage is a loan secured on a property that you will let out.
+A buy-to-let mortgage is a loan secured on a property that you will let out.
 You can rent the property to a family, to individuals or to a company.
-When compared to a main residence mortgage you will find that the mortgage rates and fees are typically higher on a buy to let mortgage.
-A loan amount for a buy to let mortgage is based both your income and also on the rental income the property will achieve.
+When compared to a main residence mortgage, you will find that the mortgage rates and fees are typically higher on a buy-to-let mortgage.
+A loan amount for a buy-to-let mortgage is based on both your income and also on the rental income the property will achieve.

-As an independent buy to let mortgage broker Fox Davidson have access to the whole of the UK buy to let mortgage market.
+Fox Davidson have access across the UK buy-to-let mortgage market.
 We have access to thousands of products and each lender has their own varying criteria.
-As a rule the following lending terms apply for buy to let mortgages:
+As a rule, the following lending terms apply for buy-to-let mortgages:

 - Loan based on the subject property rental income and/or your personal income

 - Fixed, tracker and variable rate options

 - Loans from £100,000 with no upward limit